-Lexapro is the brand name for the drug escitalopram, which doctors prescribe to treat anxiety and depression.
+Lexapro is the brand name for escitalopram, which doctors prescribe to treat anxiety and depression.
 It increases serotonin in the brain, which can affect your appetite and may lead to weight changes.
-Diet and exercise can help manage these changes.

 In this article, we look at how Lexapro can affect appetite and weight and some tips for managing weight change.